muan/pivotal-tweaker/README.md

 Pivotal Tweaker is a chrome plugin made for a better experience in Pivotal Tracker.

-Last deployed: 07 March 2013 / Current version: 0.1.6.5
+Last deployed: 07 March 2013 / Current version: 0.1.7 (Not yet deployed)

-**Currently not working due to Pivotal Tracker's recent update, fixes applying, will update shortly.**
+**Currently broken due to Pivotal Tracker's recent update, has fixed, test pending, will update soon.**

 ## Use Tweaker